Siuumanth/MARVEL/Level-2-/level2.md

 ---
 ## TASK 3: SSH
 SSH, or Secure Shell, is a network protocol that enables secure remote access to computers and servers, encrypting data and authentication to ensure secure communication over an unsecured network.
 The SSH connection works by `public key cryptography`, and is initiated by the client.
 Once authorized, the public key of the client is stored in the `authorized_keys` file of the server, which contains a list of public keys of machine who are authorized for SSH.
-The communication then takes place by:

 For this task, I learnt how SSH works, and how keys are generated and stored in the client and server.
-I first verified the existence of these keys on my local machine, in the `.ssh` folder and also on an `EC2 instance on AWS.` After this I wrote a script to SSH into the EC2 server (I used the `.pem` keys for authorization since there is no other way), that finds the `authorized_keys` file inside the server, and then uploads a copy of that file to another flask server, that I hosted on an EC2 instance.
+I first verified the existence of these keys on my local machine, in the `.ssh` folder and also on an `EC2 instance on AWS.` After this I wrote a script to SSH into the EC2 server, that finds the `authorized_keys` inside the server, and then uploads a copy of that file to another flask server, that I hosted on an EC2 instance.

 bash script:
 ![](https://github.com/Siuumanth/MARVEL/blob/main/Level-2-/images/3-bash2.png?raw=true)